 Senior safety awareness is more critical now than ever.
 The percentage of the population that are seniors is rising, as is the average life expectancy and the number of people over 80 years old.
 The fact that the population is becoming dominated by seniors means that a large part of

 There are so many medical devices out there that alert you to different medical needs.
 How do you know which one you should choose?
-Medical alert systems and devices are a way of allowing your aging loved one to remain at home and still get the help they need when
+You can start by reading our Medical Guardian reviews.
+Medical alert systems and devices are a way of allowing your aging loved one to remain at

 There is no shortage of choices when it comes to choosing a medical alert device, yet some of the “geekier” among us choose to build their own.
 Not out of necessity, but out of the sheer love for hacking.
-Who wouldn’t want to show off their mad DIY skills and
+If you’ve read our Bay Alarm Medical reviews and decided, who

 Living in a large home can eventually become a burden once the kids have moved away and established lives of their own.
 Many seniors decide to downgrade the size of their homes because they no longer need the extra space.
 Furthermore, the money they receive from selling their homes can